getsolus/help-center-docs/docs/packaging/creating-a-new-package.md

 - There should at the minimum be a summary and Test Plan.
 - Bullet point lists should start with a dash.

-Here is an example in our standard format:
+Here is an example in our standard format (make sure to check the box in the checklist):

 ```
-Initial inclusion of the tree package
+tree: initial inclusion in the repository

-**Test Plan**
+## Summary

+Add the tree package, which recursively lists directories in a tree like manner.

+## Test Plan

 - Launched the application
 - Exercised the UI
 - Exercised some feature

+## Checklist

+- [] Package was built and tested against unstable
 ```

 For more information on suitable commit messages, please check the [tooling central documentation](https://github.com/solus-project/tooling-central/blob/master/README.rst#using-git).